Bapcor (ASX:BAP): Still recovering from 3 profit downgrades in less than a year, but could it be destined for better times?

 Three times a “charm”?

-And just one day after Dumbrell was meant to join (on May 2), Bapcor revealed its profit for the second half of FY24 would be below the first half of FY24’s figure (which was ultimately $54.2m).
-And so it expects a full year profit of $93-97m.
+And just one day after Dumbrell was meant to join (on May 2, 2024), Bapcor revealed its profit for the second half of FY24 would be below the first half of FY24’s figure (which was ultimately $54.2m).
+And so it expected a full year profit of $93-97m.
 But even this was predicated on the assumption that May and June were historically the strongest trading months, even though the company noted consumers were cutting back on spending.
 Once again, it told investors it was working to reduce the cost base, but investors are seemingly impatient for results.

 To add insult to injury, The Australian reported that private equity firms had been eyeing Bapcor off after earlier downgrades, but had now given up.
 Again, the company told investors the long-term outlook was good, but investors would not believe any more until they would see.